ara-mentcherian/jwt-ref-java/README.md

 The controller for /app02 will generate a JWS token using the RSA KeyPair for application-02.
 It will populate the JKU header with the URL for the JWK Key Set.

+You can use a different audience and issuer to generate 401 errors by changing the values in the query parameters: http://localhost:8080/app02/bill?iss=application-02&aud=MySecureApi

 com/telus/apip/jwtref/app02/App02Controller - app called by the user com/telus/apip/jwtref/mysecureapi/MySecureApiController2.java - app called by App02Controller and secured by JWT Bearer token com/telus/apip/jwtref/keystore/JwkKeyStoreController - Access the public keys for the JWS signers